English Grammar and Exercises for ESL learners.

 Even though means 'despite/in spite of' the fact'.

-It is more emphatic than 'though' or although'.
+It is more emphatic or stronger than 'though' or although'.

 - Even though John is rich, he lives